New Application for Licensure Effective January 1, 2016

 An applicant must state on the application whether he/she has ever been arrested for or convicted of a crime exclusive of minor traffic offenses.
 Those who have been arrested must provide a copy of the arrest record, a copy of the judgment, a copy of the settlement of the judgment and a statement of explanation.
 An arrest record and/or conviction may result in denial of licensure.

-Send the Non-folded fingerprint card in a sealed envelope directly to the Oregon Board of Massage Therapists for processing along with the $47.25 criminal background processing fee prior to becoming licensed.
-Payment should be to the OBMT.
+Send $43 criminal background processing fee prior to becoming licensed or reactivating your license.
+Payment should be made to the OBMT.
 This fee is non-refundable.

 |Additional Licensing Information|